Adrienne Jordan

-Adrienne Leigh Jordan (born January 30, 1994) is a German- American soccer player who plays as a full-back for German Frauen-Bundesliga club 1.
-FFC Turbine Potsdam.
+Adrienne Leigh Jordan (born January 30, 1994) is an American soccer player who most recently played as a full back for American USL Super League club Fort Lauderdale United.

 Early life

 Jordan was born in Colorado Springs, Colorado and holds dual citizenship through her German mother.
-She attended Rampart High Schoolwhere she lettered twice in soccer, swimming and track, while lettering once in basketball.
+She attended Rampart High School, where she lettered twice in soccer, swimming and track, while lettering once in basketball.
 Senior year she went to state for swimming and track, and currently holds one of the top 10 fastest times in the 100 and 300-meter hurdles.
 She graduated from the International Baccalaureate Diploma Program in May 2012.

 University of Northern Colorado

-In 2016, Jordan graduated with a double major in Sports and Exercise Science and Foreign Language: German from the University of Northern Colorado.
 She played for the Northern Colorado Bears women's soccer program from 2012 to 2016.
 She helped lead her team to its first ever NCAA tournament appearance by winning the Big Sky Conference tournament in 2016.
 With a total of 72 games played during her career as a bear, Jordan made top 20 in the program and recorded 66 shots, with 30 of those on goal, 2 goals and 5 assists.

-Her role in the University of Northern Colorado soccer program earned her several honors and awards, listed as follows:
+Her role in the University of Northern Colorado soccer program earned her several honors and awards.